Immune Checkpoints – Biomarkers, Gene Expression and Immunotherapy

 Therapeutic and clinical applications

-Immune checkpoint molecules are among the most important therapeutic targets today:
+Immune checkpoints are among the most important therapeutic targets today:

 Identifying immune checkpoint-related gene expression signatures is critical for patient stratification and treatment response prediction.